patrickstowell/PHY303-Lectures/_sources/phy303-unit1-introduction-and-structure.md

 :::{figure-md} Hofstadter
 <img src='figures/FiguresSlides.008.png' width="100%" alt="Rutherford Form">

-Hofstadter Experiment.
+Diagram of the Hofstadter Experiment.
 :::

-Hofstadter's experiments provided a stong constaint on the scattering cross-section of nuclei over a broad range of angles.
+Hofstadter's experiments provided a strong constraint on the scattering cross-section of nuclei over a broad range of angles.
 Unfortunately however they showed that that the data still deviates even from the Mott prediction and more is needed to fully describe the nucleus.

 This deviation is now interpreted as telling us about the charge/matter distribution in the nucleus.
-That not only is the nucleus not point-like as assumed in the Mottt formula but it has a particular density profile and shape which can be further explicitly probed by electron scattering experiments.
+That not only is the nucleus not point-like as assumed in the Mott formula but it has a particular density profile and shape which can be further explicitly probed by electron scattering experiments.